Formation of GW230529 from Isolated Binary Evolution: Introduction

 The discovery of mgBHNS mergers through GW observations can provide an opportunity to constrain SN mechanisms and isolated formation channel of compact binaries.
 Furthermore, mgBHNS mergers are more likely to have tidal disruption and produce observable EM counterparts.
 Multimessenger observations of BHNS mergers between GWs and EMs can be more easily achieved if mgBHNS mergers exist.
-Most recently, the LVK Collaboration reported the first mgBHNS merger, GW230529, detected in the first part of the fourth observing run \citep{Abbott2024Observation}.
-By adopting the combined posterior results inferred by the low-spin prior of the secondary component \citep{Abbott2024Observation}, the primary BH mass of GW230529 is $M_{\rm BH}=3.6^{+0.7}_{-1.2}M_\odot$ nearly filling in the mass gap, while its secondary NS mass is $M_{\rm NS}=1.43^{+0.59}_{-0.19}M_\odot$.
+Most recently, the LVK Collaboration reported the first mgBHNS merger, GW230529, detected in the first part of the fourth observing run \citep{Abbott2024Observation}. {By adopting the combined posterior results inferred by the low-spin prior of the secondary component} \citep[{i.e., the posterior sample of \texttt{Combined\_PHM\_lowSecondarySpin};}][]{Abbott2024Observation}, the primary BH mass of GW230529 is $M_{\rm BH}=3.6^{+0.7}_{-1.2}M_\odot$ {with inferred $90\%$ credible region nearly occupying the mass gap}, while its secondary NS mass is $M_{\rm NS}=1.43^{+0.59}_{-0.19}M_\odot$.
 The effective inspiral-spin and effective precessing-spin of GW230529 are $\chi_{\rm eff} = -0.10^{+0.10}_{-0.17}$ and $\chi_{\rm p} = 0.40^{+0.37}_{-0.34}$, respectively.
-The source has a redshift of $z=0.043^{+0.023}_{-0.021}$, corresponding to a luminosity distance of $D_{\rm L}=197^{+107}_{-96}{\rm Mpc}$. \cite{Abbott2024Observation} gave the rate density of $\mathcal{R}_{230529} = 55^{+127}_{-47}{\rm Gpc}^{-3}{\rm yr}^{-1}$ for compact object coalescences with properties similar to GW230529.
-Similar to the estimation of $\mathcal{R}_{230529}$, they also updated a total BHNS rate density to $\mathcal{R}_{\rm BHNS} = 85^{+116}_{-57}{\rm Gpc}^{-3}{\rm yr}^{-1}$ by including the other two O3 BHNS mergers (GW200105 and GW200115)\footnote{By considering that GW200105, GW200115, and GW230529 belong to a single population class, as well as taking into account some marginal events detected before GW230529, \cite{Abbott2024Observation} also gave another BHNS rate density of $\mathcal{R}_{\rm BHNS} = 94^{+109}_{-64}{\rm Gpc}^{-3}{\rm yr}^{-1}$.}.
-In this {\em Letter}, we explore the formation of GW230529 through the isolated binary evolution channel and study the properties of its associated EM counterparts.
+The source has a redshift of $z=0.043^{+0.023}_{-0.021}$, corresponding to a luminosity distance of $D_{\rm L}=197^{+107}_{-96}{\rm Mpc}$. {Based on the population posterior of currently detected BHNS mergers using the NSBH-\textsc{pop} model\footnote{{The NSBH-\textsc{pop} model is a parametric model to constrain the population properties of the BH mass, NS mass, and BHNS rate density {as a function of BH and NS masses.
+The BHNS rate density can be calculated by setting a specific mass range.} See Appendix H.3 in \cite{Abbott2024Observation}} for more details of this population model.} reported {in Figure 4} of \cite{Abbott2024Observation}, we find the rate densities of mgBHNS mergers with a primary BH mass $\lesssim5\,M_\odot$ and total BHNS mergers to be $R_{\rm mgBHNS}=18^{+58}_{-16}\,{\rm Gpc}^{-3}{\rm yr}^{-1}$ and $R_{\rm BHNS}=40^{+77}_{-29}\,{\rm Gpc}^{-3}{\rm yr}^{-1}$, respectively.
+Without the inclusion of GW230529, these rate densities are changed to $R_{\rm mgBHNS}=0^{+10}_{-0}\,{\rm Gpc}^{-3}{\rm yr}^{-1}$ and $R_{\rm BHNS}=18^{+41}_{-15}\,{\rm Gpc}^{-3}{\rm yr}^{-1}$.
+Thus, GW230529 significantly increases the inferred rate of mgBHNS mergers.}